arch-eus/prd/docs/README.md

 # Task Manager

-A modern task management application built with SvelteKit, featuring a clean and intuitive interface.
+A modern task management application built with SvelteKit, featuring a clean and intuitive interface with offline-first capability through Evolu.dev and Progressive Web App (PWA) support.

 ## Features